rfdspeng/ml_ai_portfolio/notes/machine_learning/_model-selection.md

     * In randomized search, you specify the number of iterations.
 In each iteration, it randomly selects values for each hyperparameter.
 Benefits:
         * You can sweep many different values for each hyperparameter instead of just a few like in grid search
         * You have more control over the computing budget since it's determined only by number of iterations

+### One standard error rule

+Any time we use the same data for optimizing the model and evaluating the model performance, there is a possibility of overfitting.

+One popular strategy for preventing overfitting the hyperparameters is the one standard error rule.
+Rather than picking the model with the best cross-validation performance, we pick the simplest model that has reasonably similar performance.
+Specifically,
+* For the model with the best mean generalization error, calculate the standard error
+* Pick the simplest model with performance within one standard error of the best model

 ### Nested cross-validation